schalkneethling/150days-of-html/newsletter/day21-150daysofhtml.md

 [See the live example on Codepen.io](https://codepen.io/schalkneethling/pen/poRGVwV)

 > NOTE: The `menu` element does have a `type` and `label` attribute but, `label` has been deprecated.
-Also, the value for `type` could be one of either `context` or `toolbar` but, `context` has been deprecated leaving the only valid value to be toolbar.
-To my mind that means these attributes are no longer of any use.
+Also, the value for `type` could be one of either `context` or `toolbar` but, `context` has been deprecated.
+The only remaining valid value for `type` is then, `toolbar`.
+To my mind, that means these attributes are no longer of any use.

+> ANOTHER NOTE: The menu element is not a general-purpose semantic element to use for all menus or navigation but is intended for specific application toolbar type menus.

-### Nesting
+### Nesting 🪆

-Other than the `menu` element, all of the above list types allows nesting to create multi-level lists.
+Other than the `menu` element, all of the above list types allow nesting to create multi-level lists.
 Before looking at the lists where this is commonly done, let’s discuss nesting with the description list.
 Firstly, I have not personally found a use case for nesting in description lists but, if you do find a use case, remember that you can only nest a description list inside the `dt` or `dd` element.
 For example:

 ```html
 <dl>